techidaily/site-solve-marvelous/source/_posts/adjusting-your-computers-energy-settings-a-guide-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-data.techidaily.com/024-approved-ultimate-list-templates-for-youtube-previews/"><u>[New] 2024 Approved Ultimate List Templates for YouTube Previews</u></a></li>
+<li><a href="https://youtube-data.techidaily.com/024-approved-charting-the-course-of-knowledge-best-history-yt-channels-for-students/"><u>[New] 2024 Approved Charting the Course of Knowledge Best History YT Channels for Students</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/new-cherished-holiday-hits-our-top-10-family-friendly-films/"><u>[New] Cherished Holiday Hits Our Top 10 Family-Friendly Films</u></a></li>
+<li><a href="https://instagram-video-recordings.techidaily.com/updated-2024-approved-join-the-jocular-joy-the-greatest-instagram-meme-gatherings/"><u>[Updated] 2024 Approved Join the Jocular Joy The Greatest Instagram Meme Gatherings</u></a></li>
-<li><a href="https://fox-helps.techidaily.com/new-who-will-be-the-champion-of-dynamic-video-recording-black-gopro-or-x1000v/"><u>[New] Who Will Be the Champion of Dynamic Video Recording, Black GoPro or X1000V?</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/2024-approved-perfect-your-images-with-polarr-a-complete-photography-resource/"><u>2024 Approved Perfect Your Images with Polarr A Complete Photography Resource</u></a></li>
-<li><a href="https://article-tips.techidaily.com/2024-approved-best-qpr-index-for-sluggish-video-content/"><u>2024 Approved Best QPR Index for Sluggish Video Content</u></a></li>
+<li><a href="https://video-capture.techidaily.com/2024-approved-quickcapture-for-windows-ultimate/"><u>2024 Approved QuickCapture for Windows Ultimate</u></a></li>
-<li><a href="https://fake-location.techidaily.com/all-must-knows-to-use-fake-gps-go-location-spoofer-on-infinix-note-30-drfone-by-drfone-virtual-android/"><u>All Must-Knows to Use Fake GPS GO Location Spoofer On Infinix Note 30 | Dr.fone</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/confirming-hardware-and-sound-card-compatibility-for-optimal-performance-tips-from-yl-computing-and-software-solutions/"><u>Confirming Hardware and Sound Card Compatibility for Optimal Performance - Tips From YL Computing & Software Solutions</u></a></li>
-<li><a href="https://techtrends.techidaily.com/anticipating-the-release-of-apples-new-sound-integrated-gadget-cost-projections-scheduled-launch-date-features-overview-and-secret-rumors/"><u>Anticipating the Release of Apple's New Sound-Integrated Gadget: Cost Projections, Scheduled Launch Date, Features Overview & Secret Rumors</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/dealing-with-hot-graphic-cards-essential-tips-by-yl-technology-experts/"><u>Dealing with Hot Graphic Cards: Essential Tips by YL Technology Experts</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/boost-pc-speed-with-smart-storage-management-strategies-from-yl-software-specialists/"><u>Boost PC Speed with Smart Storage Management Strategies From YL Software Specialists</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/enhance-performance-with-more-ram-comprehensive-upgrade-instructions-by-yl-software-experts/"><u>Enhance Performance with More RAM: Comprehensive Upgrade Instructions by YL Software Experts</u></a></li>
-<li><a href="https://facebook.techidaily.com/claim-prestige-metas-verified-status-stamp/"><u>Claim Prestige: Meta’s Verified Status Stamp</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/exploring-the-efficacy-of-windows-defender-as-your-primary-virus-protection-expert-advice-by-yl-software/"><u>Exploring the Efficacy of Windows Defender as Your Primary Virus Protection – Expert Advice by YL Software</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/configuring-family-safety-features-with-windows-control-panel-a-step-by-step-guide-from-yl-software/"><u>Configuring Family Safety Features with Windows' Control Panel: A Step-by-Step Guide From YL Software</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/high-definition-square-flag-icons-by-yl-computing-premium-vector-graphics-set/"><u>High-Definition Square Flag Icons by YL Computing - Premium Vector Graphics Set</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/harmonic-starting-points-10-song-picks-for-engaging-podcast-openers/"><u>Harmonic Starting Points 10 Song Picks for Engaging Podcast Openers</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/identifying-the-causes-behind-unusual-sounds-from-your-computer-insights-by-yl-tech/"><u>Identifying the Causes Behind Unusual Sounds From Your Computer: Insights by YL Tech</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/hd-wallpaper-collections-anne-hathaways-stunning-portraits-by-yl-computing/"><u>HD Wallpaper Collections: Anne Hathaway's Stunning Portraits by YL Computing</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-change-location-on-facebook-dating-for-your-vivo-x100-drfone-by-drfone-virtual-android/"><u>In 2024, How to Change Location On Facebook Dating for your Vivo X100 | Dr.fone</u></a></li>
-<li><a href="https://buynow-marvelous.techidaily.com/lenovos-2020-highlight-the-tab-m10-fhd-plus-with-a-spectacular-display-that-doesnt-break-the-bank/"><u>Lenovo's 2020 Highlight: The Tab M10 FHD Plus with a Spectacular Display that Doesn’t Break the Bank</u></a></li>
+<li><a href="https://youtube-help.techidaily.com/in-2024-mastering-visual-marketing-on-youtube-with-banners-and-thumbnails/"><u>In 2024, Mastering Visual Marketing on YouTube with Banners & Thumbnails</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/search-strategies-to-find-nested-files-expert-advice-by-yl-software-solutions/"><u>Search Strategies to Find Nested Files: Expert Advice by YL Software Solutions</u></a></li>
+<li><a href="https://fox-useful.techidaily.com/mirillis-software-free-download-get-your-own-copy-now/"><u>Mirillis Software Free Download: Get Your Own Copy Now!</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/solutions-for-repairing-damaged-internal-hdd-expert-advice-from-yl-computing/"><u>Solutions for Repairing Damaged Internal HDD: Expert Advice From YL Computing</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/pre-investment-checklist-for-cryptocurrencies-strategic-tips-by-yl-computing-yl-software/"><u>Pre-Investment Checklist for Cryptocurrencies - Strategic Tips by YL Computing | YL Software</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/step-by-step-guide-customizing-monitor-preferences-through-microsofts-control-panel-yl-computing-solutions/"><u>Step-by-Step Guide: Customizing Monitor Preferences Through Microsoft's Control Panel - YL Computing Solutions</u></a></li>
+<li><a href="https://solve-marvelous.techidaily.com/system-hang-ups-demystified-exploring-root-causes-with-yl-software/"><u>System Hang-Ups Demystified: Exploring Root Causes with YL Software</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/step-by-step-guide-how-to-duplicate-files-and-directories-with-ease-tips-from-yl-computing/"><u>Step-by-Step Guide: How To Duplicate Files and Directories with Ease - Tips From YL Computing</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/the-ultimate-guide-to-voice-to-text-conversion-using-ms-words-advanced-features-for-2024/"><u>The Ultimate Guide to Voice-to-Text Conversion Using MS Word's Advanced Features for 2024</u></a></li>
-<li><a href="https://solve-marvelous.techidaily.com/troubleshooting-scanning-issues-with-yl-softwares-document-recognition-feature/"><u>Troubleshooting Scanning Issues with YL Software's Document Recognition Feature</u></a></li>
+<li><a href="https://fox-web3.techidaily.com/top-10-benefits-of-creating-an-online-presence-for-your-smb-insights-with-massmail-software/"><u>Top 10 Benefits of Creating an Online Presence for Your SMB: Insights with MassMail Software</u></a></li>
 </ul></div>